binkley/modern-java-practices/README.md

 Every project is different; your team and stakeholders need to judge the value of quicker feedback to programmers of these concerns, and quicker feedback from a faster local build.
 There is no "one size fits all" recommendation.

+### It fails in CI, but passes locally

+As much as you would like local builds to be identical to CI, this can still happen for reasons of environment.
+Examples can include:

+- Credentials needed in CI have changed: Update your CI configuration
+- Network routing has changed, and CI is in a different subnet from local:
+  Talk with your Infrastructure team
+- CI includes steps to push successful builds further down the line to other environments, and something there went wrong: Talk with your Infrastructure team
+- Dependencies break in CI: If CI uses an internal dependency repository, check in with the maintainers of the repository